Satharus/satharus.me/_posts/2022-08-17-sysmon-eid-27-bypass.md

 The Windows Portable Executable format uses a file header/signature of `MZ` (the bytes `0x4D` and `0x5A`).
 That includes all executables, including .exe, .dll, .sys, etc...

-Fun Fact: MZ is used as they are the initials of [Mark Zbikowski](https://en.wikipedia.org/wiki/Mark_Zbikowski), one of the lead developers of MS-DOS and the designer of the MS-DOS executable file format (which later became the Protable Executable format).
+Fun Fact: MZ is used as they are the initials of [Mark Zbikowski](https://en.wikipedia.org/wiki/Mark_Zbikowski), one of the lead developers of MS-DOS and the designer of the MS-DOS executable file format (which later became the Portable Executable format).
 {:.info}